cloudflare/cloudflare-docs/content/cloudflare-one/policies/access/external-evaluation.md

 - **Evaluate URL** — the API endpoint containing your business logic.
 - **Keys URL** — the key that Access uses to verify that the response came from your API

 After the user authenticates with your identity provider, Access sends the user's identity to the external API at **Evaluate URL**.
 The external API returns a True or False response to Access, which will then allow or deny access to the user.
 To protect against man-in-the-middle attacks, Access signs all requests with your Access account key and checks that responses are signed by the key at **Keys URL**.

+You can set up External Evaluation rules using any API service, but to get started quickly we recommend using [Cloudflare Workers](/workers/).

 ## Set up external API and key with Cloudflare Workers